iExecBlockchainComputing/wpwp-worker-setup/vagrant-deployment/README.md

 ## Prerequisites

-In this step pick your operationg system - Linux/Macos/Windows and follow the steps
+In this step pick your operating system - Linux/macOS/Windows and follow the steps

 ### Prerequisites Windows ###